microsoft/promptflow/docs/dev/error_handling_guidance.md

     Kindly, without blame and judgement

-    > Good Example: *"The field 'num' expects 'int' value" but assigned with string literal 'hello'."*
+    > Good Example: *"The field 'num' expects 'int' value" but assigned with string literal."*

     > Bad Example: *"You made a mistake to assign string literal to int 'num'*